shuhaowu/remote-for-pianoteq/README.md

 - Inability to load FXP.
 I'm not sure how to do this via the API.
 - Use PWA to make the app installable on a mobile device via the browser.
-- The ability to control reverb presets.
-With the API available in 7.5, you can adjust individual reverb settings but not presets (at least as far as I can see).
 - Start and stop the metronome as well as setting the tempo.
 Also not supported by 7.5 API as far as I can tell.
+- Ability to change to a custom reverb preset.
+There seems to be no way to list the list of custom reverb presets from the API.
-- Ability to control the velocity curve preset.
-Again, not available in the API as far as I can tell.
+- Ability to control the custom velocity curve preset.
+Again, listing the custom velocity curve preset seems not be possible from the API.

 Running this
 ------------